gschmutz/kafka-workshop/05b-working-with-avro-idl-and-springboot/README.md

-# Kafka from Spring Boot with Avro & Schema Registry
+# Kafka from Spring Boot with Avro IDL & Schema Registry

 In this workshop we will learn how to use the Spring Kafka abstraction with Avro message serialization from within a Spring Boot application.
 We will implement both a consumer and a producer.

+Compared to workshop 5a, here we will use the [Avro IDL language](https://avro.apache.org/docs/current/idl-language/) for defining the Avro Schema.
+The advantage of using the Avro IDL language is first better readability when a schema get's more complex, better [IDE support](https://avro.apache.org/docs/current/idl-language/#ide-support) and the possibility for importing schema definitions from another file.
+But for the Schema Registry, we will still need the schemas in the JSON language, but the can be generated from the IDL (using Avro Tools).

 We will create two Spring Boot projects, one for the **Producer** and one for the **Consumer**, simulating two independent microservices interacting with each other via events.